blondie101010/prisonchroot/README.md

 ## Status

 This project is currently in testing phase.
 It is not recommended to use it on production yet, but everyone is encouraged to test it out and send us any issues and suggestions you find.

+So far it has a 100% test rate on Gentoo and CentOS 7, and minor issues on CentOS 6.